 Tenant would like to meet weekly face-to-face to discuss construction progress.
 Awarded design and build provider should provide up to Six (6) color construction progress photos of three (3) different views prior to the meeting.
 The meeting will serve as a progress check point and an opportunity to mitigate any construction challenges.
 Include an allowance of $175,000 for tenant project management representative.
+The building Construction is nearly completed, only office build-out will need to be completed for this Lease.
+Construction time should be only 4 months.
+The Tenant will be asked to pay extra rent to fund this expense, so if the expense can be reduced, we could also reduce the added rent.

 The following documents are to be submitted to the Tenant prior to final completion:

-Operation and maintenance manuals and detailed parts list for all architectural, mechanical, plumbing, fire protection, fire detection, gas detection, security, and electrical equipment for this project.
+Operation and maintenance manuals and detailed parts list for all architectural, mechanical, plumbing, fire protection, fire detection, , security, and electrical equipment for this project.
 List names, addresses, and telephone numbers for all contractors, suppliers, and subcontractors by trade.

 All drawings (including shop drawings) will be submitted in the as-built, final revision.
 One copy of reproducible drawings, and one electronic file copy in an AutoCad format and pdf format.
-Drawings shall conform to “The AIA Task Force on CAD Layer Guidelines.”
 Specifications and product literature for construction materials/systems and building equipment/fixtures will also be submitted.

-Sixteen man-hours of Equipment Demonstration and Personnel Instruction for the mechanical, plumbing, and electrical systems and equipment.
-Provide videotapes for all MEP training sessions.
+Equipment Demonstration and Personnel Instruction for the mechanical, plumbing, and electrical systems and equipment.

-Record of mechanical, plumbing, fire protection, and electrical systems identification.
-Mark all piping, conduit, and duct systems with name and direction of flow.
-Provide a plastic laminate sign for all mechanical, fire protection, electrical, and plumbing equipment.

 Test Reports and Certificates for the fire suppression system.

-HVAC System Testing, Adjusting, and Balancing report for all areas of the building.
+HVAC System Testing, Adjusting, and Balancing report for all air conditioned (cooled) areas of the building.

 Certificate of Occupancy, or legal equivalent, issued by the local Authority Having Jurisdiction that gives the Tenant the right to fully occupy the building and grounds.

-Construction Guaranteed Maximum Price (GMP): The construction contract will follow a guaranteed maximum price format with the following terms:
+Landlord has provided requested Allowances but does not guarantee the sufficiency of those sums and the scope of work is not yet determined.

-The GMP construction costs are defined as the sum of general conditions, subcontractor costs, allowances and contractor fees.
-Developer shall propose a savings split with the tenant for any buyout savings on the Project Bid Sheet.
+The construction costs are defined as the sum of general conditions, subcontractor costs, allowances and contractor fees.
+Any unused Allowance funds shall be paid to the Tenant upon the later of: the end of construction, or 90 days after Lease Commencement.

-General conditions costs shall be fixed for the construction of the distribution facility.
-General conditions costs will follow the outline of costs indicated in the attached Exhibit A. Please indicate the proposed fixed general conditions cost in the Project Bid Sheet.

-Final payment to the contractor shall be the GMP amount less the tenant’s portion of the savings split on net construction savings, exclusive of allowances, verified by the tenant.

-Subcontractor Bid List: Tenant will review and approve the subcontractor bid list in order to ensure that local contractors have been given an opportunity to participate on this project.
-Tenant reserves the right to add up to two (2) subcontractors to the bid list per construction trade.

-Subcontractor awards and all change orders to subcontractors shall be approved by Tenant or their authorized agent.
+All change orders to Tenant shall be approved by Tenant or their authorized agent.

-Change order markups will be limited to 5% overhead and 5% profit.
+Change order markups will be limited to 8% overhead and 7% profit.

-Upon award to the selected developer, a minimum of 3 general contractors shall be selected to provide competitive bids for the construction of this facility.
-Tenant reserves the right to add up to two

-(2) general contractors to the bid list.
+The Devloper uses its wholly owned General Contractor Concept Developments, Inc. for upfits it performs.
+Tenant has the option of hiring their own GC and managing the improvements with the Landlord financing the improvements through additonal rent.

 At the completion of the project, all savings on the project budget shall be returned to the tenant in either reduced rent or applied to the monthly rental payments.
+Any unused Allowance reserves will be paid to the Tenant upon the later of: the end of contruction or 90 days after Lease Commencement.

 SPECIFICATIONS